level-level/wp-cli-ensure-major-version/README.md

 WP-CLI currently only has the possibility to either update minor versions based on the currently installed version, or forcing a specific version.

-Sometime you want to force a certain major version in order to stay compatible, while still profiting from security patches and bugfixes in minor versions.
+Sometimes you want to force a certain major version in order to stay compatible, while still profiting from security patches and bugfixes in minor versions.

-This extension inherits the core functionality and adds and `ensure` command.
+This extension inherits the core functionality and adds an `ensure` command.
 The command allows the user to force a certain major version to be installed, while still updating to the latest minor release which is compatible.